 - Sprinkles, optional

-Combine flour, baking powder, and salt; stir into the sugar mixture.
+Combine flour, baking powder, and salt in a medium sized bowl; stir into the butter-sugar mixture in about 1 cup increments.
 Cover dough and chill for at least one hour.
 I usually let this dough sit overnight for best results.

 Preheat the oven to 375 degrees F (190 degrees C).
 Grease cookie sheets.
 On a floured surface, roll the dough out to 1/2 inch thick and cut into desired shapes using cookie cutters.
 Place 2 inches apart on to the prepared baking sheets.
 Refrigerate the cut out cookies on the baking sheets for about 10 minutes.